EleniAndualem/ZemenayBlog/README.md

 }
 ```

-> 💡 **Note:** Replace `'https://zemenay-blog.vercel.app'` with your actual deployed blog URL if you're running your own instance.
+> 💡 **Note:** This is the deployed blog URL.
+If you're running your own instance, replace it with your actual deployed blog URL.

 ## �� API Endpoints